 Notes

-1 This is a compilation of the Transfer of Land Regulations 2004 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 5 December 2014 of the Transfer of Land Regulations 2004 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table